Actindo-AG/Documentation/Fulfillment/Operation/02_CheckShipment.md

     - If desired, check the shipment tracking number in the *Tracking number* column.
     - If desired, check the URL for tracking in the *Tracking link* column.

-    > [Info] The fields (attributes) displayed may vary depending on the fulfiller's driver.
+    > [Info] The fields (attributes) displayed vary depending on the fulfiller's driver.

 6. Click a package to display the individual items contained.
     The *Items* window is displayed listing all items contained in the selected package.